23 December 5th, 1946

 That’s the kind of person Bernstein was, and he couldn’t be different even if he wanted to.
 It could not have been pleasant for him, because it took a real toll on his health, but he couldn’t help his own nature.
 And in the theater circles, people called him "Berele hop".

 He was given this nickname because, in every role he played, he would frolic and skip around, and it was impossible to get him to stop4.
-In general, he was one of those actors who usually played “solo” and was so engrossed in his own role, and it didn’t matter to him that he often took it so far, that it didn’t even make sense with with plot of the piece…
+In general, he was one of those actors who usually played “solo” and was so engrossed in his own role, and it didn’t matter to him that he often took it so far, that it didn’t even make sense with plot of the piece…

 I had to put up with a lot from Bernstein in Abramson’s Philadelphia troupe, because as soon as I was selected for a role, he couldn’t stand it and he treated me with scorn….